Mort Sourcebook

 Mort Sourcebook is a 1995 role-playing game supplement for SLA Industries published by Wizards of the Coast.

 Contents

-Mort Sourcebook offers a guide both to the city of Mort, the site of SLA Industries' HQ, and to many of its most important features, as well as a selection of contracts (BPNs) set within the city boundaries and suitable for almost any squad of Operatives.
+Mort Sourcebook is a supplement which details the city of Mort which holds the headquarters of SLA Industries, and some of the contracts (BPNs) found in the city intended for most Operative squads.

 Reception

 Andy Butcher reviewed Mort Sourcebook for Arcane magazine, rating it a 6 out of 10 overall.
 Butcher comments that "As a guide to Mort itself [...] the Mort Sourcebook is somewhat less than impressive.
 It will, however, prove very useful to almost any SLA referee, both in terms of inspiration and actual usable information.
 You just can't help thinking that much of this should have been in the basic rules, leaving more space here for the city..."